Building a binary tree problem¶

 Given the pre-order traversal preorder

-of a binary tree, construct the binary tree and return the root node of the binary tree.
-Assume that there are no duplicate values in the nodes of the binary tree (as shown in the figure below).
+sequence of a binary tree, construct the binary tree and return its root node.
+Assume there are no duplicate node values in the binary tree (as shown in the figure below).

-The original problem of constructing a binary tree from preorder
+The original problem of building a binary tree from the preorder

 and inorder